PSSM in Horses - Polysaccharide Storage Myopathy 1 & 2

 Polysaccharide Storage Myopathy (PSSM) is a chronic muscular condition in horses that comes under the broader heading of “tying up,” or exertional rhabdomyolysis.
-Read more about Tying Up, and the differences between Tying Up and PSSM here.
-This article will describe the signs and symptoms of PSSM as well as the two different types, explain the options available to veterinarians to diagnose it, and outline the use of diet in combination with exercise to manage these horses.
+This article will describe the signs and symptoms of PSSM and the two different types, explain options available to veterinarians to diagnose PSSM, and outline the use of diet in combination with exercise to manage affected horses.

 What is PSSM in Horses?

-Polysaccharide Storage Myopathy was identified in the early nineties as an equine muscle disease (“myopathy”) having to do with the excessive storage or accumulation of glycogen, a polysaccharide (“poly” = many and “saccharide” = complex sugars) in the muscle cells.
+Polysaccharide Storage Myopathy was identified in the early nineties as an equine muscle disease (myopathy) having to do with the excessive storage or abnormal accumulation of glycogen, a polysaccharide (“poly” = many, and “saccharide” = complex sugars) in the muscle cells.